KH-ReFined/KH-ReFined/README.md

 4. In KH3, the player can reorganize their magic menu.
 This feature is neat, so now it's in KH2.
 To do this, highlight your magic command and press L2/LT+DPAD to shift around.
 5. In the PC and Xbox ports of Birth by Sleep, the ability to rename the finishers has been removed.
 This fix adds that feature back, bound to Tri/Y, popping up a window to allow for renames.
 (Before you judge me for using a window, this is basically how the PSP goes about doing this, too.)
 6. CrazyCatz00's English Patch for Kingdom Hearts 2 - Final Mix on the PS2 had an option in the menu to switch from and to English or Japanese voice acting.
 This mod reimplements that to the games.
+7. The party will wear their Halloween costumes in the days between October 31st and November 2nd (inclusive).
+Whilst they wear their Christmas costumes in the days between December 24th and January 1st (also inclusive).

 ## Credits